neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 `mkdir /tmp/boot`
 `mount /dev/mmcblk0p1 /tmp/boot/`
 `/tmp/boot/install/3.disk_encrypt_initramfs.sh`
-The script copies all your data to the flash drive because Luks deletes everything when it's encrypting the partition.
+The script above copies all your data to the flash drive because Luks deletes everything when it's encrypting the partition.

 When luks encrypts the root partition it will ask you to type `YES` (in uppercase) then the decryption password twice.
 **watch out if you used CAPS LOCK to type the YES**
 So add a new **strong** password to your liking.